 Rhythm.IC is a dedicated non-invasive electrical stimulation device and electrode positioning garment specifically designed for the treatment of chronic constipation.
 Rhythm.IC incorporates an electrical stimulation unit and the patented neXus® electrode positioning cable and garment.

-The product is simple to use, taking only a few minutes to locate on the lower abdomen after which the user is free to walk around or undertake daily tasks while the treatment is in session (30-60 minutes/day for 1-3 months).
+The product is simple to use, taking only a few minutes to position on the lower abdomen after which the user is free to walk around or undertake daily tasks while the treatment is in session (30-60 minutes/day for 1-3 months).
 Rhythm.IC applies a comfortable level of electrical stimulation to a patient in their home environment.

 While the initial clinical trials were undertaken in children, the technology has been shown to be equally effective in adults.
-The technology is based on applying a comfortable level of electrical stimulation with a non-invasive medical device that is used by a patient at home.

 A clinical trial in adults was completed in 2017 and the results presented at the annual Digestive Diseases Week (DDW) conference in the US in June 2018.
 In summary, a number of clinically and statistically significant improvements were observed including a reduction in abdominal pain, an increase in bowel frequency as well as a number of other symptoms including quality of life measures associated with chronic constipation.

 The technology and product design is subject to patent applications either granted or pending in all major markets.